 Add lemon zest and a couple of tablespoons of lemon juice.

 Split the quatre-quarts mixture in two and add some cacao to one of the two.
 Mix well.
-When spooning it into the mold alternate cacao and non and with a knife blend ever so slightly the two flavors.
-Once baked and ready to be sliced you will notice a great design.
+When spooning it into the mold, alternate cacao and non with a knife, and blend the two flavors slightly.

-Add some chopped date and raisins to it.
+Add some chopped dates and raisins to it.

 How to serve it

-Slice and serve it with jam, fruit compote, or creme Anglaise.
+Slice and serve it with mulberry jam, fruit compote, or creme Anglaise.

-If baked into a round shape mold, add fruits in the middle when ready to serve.
+Baking it into a round mold leaves you room to add fruits in the middle when ready to serve.

-As not all ovens are the same, after 30 minutes of baking insert a knife in the middle, and if it comes out clean the Quatre-Quarts is done.
-Do not worry about falling down when you open the oven door, we do not use yeast.
+- Not all ovens are the same.
+After 30 minutes of baking, insert a knife in the middle, and if it comes out clean, the Quatre-Quarts is done.
+Most noteworthy is not worrying about falling when you open the oven door.
+We do not use baking powder.